Yurik72/ESPHomeController/README.md

  4. Nice web interface to controll devices as well to setup them
  5. RAW file browser to upload/change configuration files or HTML for the WEB
  6. MQTT integration to be able control devices via Home Kit
+ 7. Native support of Apple Home Kit integration
- 7. On board automation scripts/triggers..
+ 8. On board automation scripts/triggers..
 Some times is not easy to setup this one via Home Kit or Home Kit doesn't exists
- 8. Configuration portal after firts start (captive portal)
+ 9. Configuration portal after firts start (captive portal)
- 9. Suports of RF 433 Mhz control by any existing transmitters
+ 10. Suports of RF 433 Mhz control by any existing transmitters
- 10. More and more
+ 11. More and more

 Ok, let's describe basic thing how it works
 Major element of this solution is **service**, like in windows unix , android etc. Each service are responsible to control one device wired to ESP.
 Hovewer it's possible to run 2 instances of the same service to control similar devices.
 List if services is configurable by json file with their properties